By Rob Merlino

 What Happened to Scrub Daddy After Shark Tank?

-Since airing, Scrub Daddy was featured on QVC several times, selling out each time.
-Now in thousands of retail outlets, Aaron got what he was looking for from the Shark Tank: help with retail distribution.
-He says he and Lori have become friends and Aaron and his wife socialize with Lori and her husband.
+Since airing, Scrub Daddy has been featured on QVC multiple times, selling out each time.
+With thousands of retail outlets, Aaron got what he was looking for from the Shark Tank: help with retail distribution.
+He said Lori and he have become friends, and Aaron and his wife socialize with Lori and her husband.

 Beyond the Tank

-Scrub Daddy was dubbed the most successful Shark Tank product ever with sales approaching $20 million!
+Scrub Daddy was dubbed one of the most successful Shark Tank products ever, with sales approaching $20 million!

 Aaron and Lori appear together again in Beyond the Tank episode 201.
 As of January 5, 2016, sales are over $75 million!